 Our driver lowered himself into the pit and joined in.
 As screws and bolts and other bits of metal were hastily removed, they were left abandoned in the roadside dust.
 I thought about jumping

 down and joining in – at least the car above would provide some protection from the unforgiving sun – but instead sank into the same infectious lethargy that had consumed my fellow passengers.

 After far too long a transit van pulled up next to the inspection pit.
 I had assumed that they would be more militsia but they just looked like normal Uzbek guys in jeans and t-shirts.

 They stood for a while, observing the deconstruction, before also jumping into the pit and collaborating in the carnage.
 I asked another of the passengers what they were looking for – I think he understood but just shrugged.

 We crouched around our dismantled ride and passed around the remains of our warm drinking water.
 Eventually, the militsia – and anybody else who had joined in – lost interest, and wandered away, leaving us to try and put it all back together again as best as we could.
 As we were about to leave, I noticed that some of the nuts and bolts from below had been left behind.

 I passed them over to the taxi driver who stared at them for a few seconds before shrugging and throwing them onto the floor of the passenger seat.
 It didn’t seem to matter.
 We headed back to the wilderness.

 Tom Coote’s first book Tearing up the Silk Road was published worldwide by Garnet Publishing in August 2012.
-Since then, he has completed another full length travel book called Voodoo, Slave’s and White Man’s Graves: West Africa and the End of Days.
-He has travelled independently in well over a hundred countries and reg
+Since then, he has completed another full-length travel book called Voodoo, Slave’s and White Man’s Graves: West Africa and the End of Days.
+He has traveled independently in well over a hundred countries.